icinganalysis/icinganalysis.github.io/content/app_c_figures.md

 If one does not like this appearance, the Matplotlib [^9] software used to produce this plot offers many options to reformat it.

-## A mystery about Figure 1 values
+## A mystery about Figure F-1 values

+Jeck's Figure F-1 (shown further above) shows the LWC value = 0.59 at 14F and 15 MVD.

+This differs from Appendix C, Figure 1 (all other values appear to be the same).

 Jeck provided a table combining Figure 1 and Figure 3 LWC values as a function of MVD, temperature, and distance in DOT/FAA/AR-00/30 [^10].